-Overnight guests will be permitted to park at no costs in the I Lot or at the posted daily rate in the Sunset Avenue Parking Garage (possible restrictions during events).
+Overnight guests will be permitted to park at no cost in the I Lot or at the posted daily rate in the Sunset Avenue Parking Garage (possible restrictions during events).
 Visitors or guests not staying overnight should use the parking garage.

 Guest, visitor, and temporary parking passes can be obtained at the Parking Services Office (4702 Sunset Drive, Suite 500, Indianapolis, IN 46208, see hours below) or from the University Police Department Communications Office located at 525 W. Hampton Drive, 7 days-a-week, 24 hours-a-day.

 Proof of employment doing contractual business with the University will be required to obtain a parking pass.
 There is a fee for this tag.

 You will be issued a temporary hangtag.
 Contractors will only be allowed to park in the Hinkle Lot or Sunset Avenue Parking Garage.

 The temporary/guest hangtag will expire on the day noted on the hangtag.
 If you plan to stay on campus longer that your hangtag allows, you must either purchase a new hangtag or utilize a metered parking spot.
 Changing the date on our temporary hangtag renders the tag fraudulent and will result in ticketing and possible towing.

 Students that bring an unregistered vehicle to campus may receive a temporary hangtag for one week - but there is no long-term temporary parking for those on the wait list for a permit.
 Be sure to register your vehicle before you bring it to campus.
 The temporary hangtag information below is for employees and students who have registered their vehicles.